Best For

 Notably, this score is more reflective of Costco than Sealy, as Costco is the one supplying the trial period, shipping, and returns.

-For comparison, 25% of mattresses have lifetime warranties and the average of the other 75% of mattresses is 14 years.
+For comparison, among all mattresses tested to date 25% of them have lifetime warranties and the average of the other 75% of mattresses is 14 years.

 Using this data, the Sealy warranty is shorter than average, but not completely unreasonable.